Charlotte County, FL Logo

 • Registered Residential

-• Intake/Sufficiency: An "at the counter" intake/sufficiency review of the application & its required documents to verify completeness for acceptance and payment of initial fees.
+• Intake/Sufficiency: A review of the application, and its required documents to verify completeness for acceptance and payment of initial fees.

 • Historical Preservation: A review of the proposed work for compliance with historical preservation regulations for properties located in a Historical Buffer.